limgw1/interview_fe/README.md

 - Name of the branch
 - Address of the branch
 - Opening Hours of the branch
-- Number of intersections that the branch has
+- Number of intersections that the branch has within a 5km radius

 # Part 2 - Frameworks and Libraries